 There are nine species of trillium native to Michigan, half of which are considered endangered or protected.
-The most common trillium is the White Michigan trillium often seen in wooded areas along biking and hiking paths.
-The name is derived from its three leaves, ‘tri,’ and similarity to a lily.
+The most common species of trillium in Michigan is the White Michigan trillium (Trillium Grandiflorum) which is often seen in wooded areas along biking and hiking paths.
+The name of this Michigan wildflower is derived from its three leaves, ‘tri,’ and similarity to a lily.

 These clusters of bright orange flowers attract numerous butterfly species including Monarch butterflies.
 A type of milkweed, this plant blooms in late June through July and can grow up to 2 feet tall.
-Butterfly weed can be found throughout North America and is most common in the Midwest and Great Plains.
-During colonial times, it was dried and combined with skunk cabbage to make a tea to reduce chest inflammation.
+Butterfly weed (Asclepias tuberosa) can be found throughout North America and is most common in the Midwest and Great Plains.

-Often seen near roads in ditches, sweet pea flowers bloom in white, red, and pink.
-Blooming in the early summer, sweat peas flowers’ shape closely resembles an orchid flower.
-Originally known for its sweet fragrance, these plants do produce small pea pods but, be warned, they are poisonous to humans and animals.
+Often seen near roads in ditches, sweet pea (Lathyrus odoratus) is a climbing plant whose flowers bloom in white, red, and pink.
+Blooming in the early summer, this Michigan wildflower’s shape closely resembles an orchid flower.
+Originally known for their sweet fragrance, these plants do produce small pea pods but, be warned, they are poisonous to humans and animals.

-Members of the sunflower family, these bright and happy flowers are hardy and long-blooming flowers.
-These flowers can flourish in full sun or partial shade and can bloom June until September.
+Members of the sunflower family, these bright and happy Michigan wildflowers (Rudbeckia hirta) are hardy and long-blooming flowers.
+These flowers can flourish in full sun or partial shade and can bloom from June until September.
 They are recognized by yellow petals and large black/brown cone centers.
 Black-eyed Susan’s leaves and stems are covered in tiny hairs giving them a fuzzy feeling.

-These wildflowers are “late bloomers” sprouting up in September to mid-October.
-Smooth aster are good pollinators for bees and adult butterflies.
-The purple plant also is packed with nutrients and are a favorite of white-tailed deer to graze upon.
+These Michigan wildflowers are “late bloomers” sprouting up in September to mid-October in dry open forests and thickets, in fields, alongside roads, on sandy plains and dunes, and in meadows.
+Smooth aster (Symphyotrichum laeve) flowers are good pollinators for bees and adult butterflies.
+The purple plant also is packed with nutrients and is a favorite of white-tailed deer to graze upon.

 Queen Anne’s Lace